How To Close A Sale? Address Shoppers Five Roadblocks

 2. No emotion.
 You have to nurture their interest in a product, not with a Pollyanna Oh that's really nice but by carefully presenting supporting information about why it looks so unique, feels so light, wears so well, etc.

-Painting pictures once you have an idea of what a shopper values can help them become emotionally attached to it.
+Painting pictures once you know what a shopper values can help them become emotionally attached to it.
 Can you see the look on her face when she opens this? or Imagine not having to deal with that ever again can help the shopper become emotionally invested in buying the product.

 Remember, your job as a salesperson is to help give your shopper the ability to treat themselves, accomplish what they left their house to do, and be rewarded for spending the time in your store to weigh their choices.

-A lack of urgency can also be the result of giving them too many choices.
-Too many choices leads to confusion, and a confused mind can't make a decision for something worth more than a Frappuccino.
-I have to ask someone is a way of putting off making that decision.
+Giving them too many choices can also result in a lack of urgency.
+Too many choices lead to confusion, and a confused mind can't make a decision about something worth more than a Frappuccino.
+I have to ask someone, which is a way of putting off making that decision.

-But it can also be as a result from an untrained salesperson simply not asking clearly and directly for the sale.
+However, it can also result from an untrained salesperson simply not asking clearly and directly for the sale.
 If a shopper says, I’ll wait, ask them what they will do if they don’t get it today.
-This helps the shopper see that the problem will continue unless they move forward now.
+This helps the shopper see that the problem will continue unless they move forward.

 Again, you must believe their urgency is real.